sourcejs/sourcejs-tpl-middleware/README.md

 npm install sourcejs-tpl-plugin --save
 ```

-After restarting your app, plugin will be loaded automatically.
+After restarting your app, middleware will be loaded automatically.
 To disable it, remove npm module and restart the app.

 ## More examples